All That Is Solid Melts into Air: Conclusion: Culture and the Contradictions of Capitalism

-Berman here brings up a series of points to summarize this section on Marx & Modernity.
+Berman here brings up a series of points to summarize this section on Marx and Modernity.
 The first is that he believes Modernism must become more Marxist and that Marxism must become more Modernist.
 That is to say on the first account that to miss Marx's poetic quality is not to understand Marxism in its entirety.
-On the second account, this is to say that Modernist art, or art that considers itself pure art separate from the Capitalist world must begin integrate the Marxist worldview and the way in which Modernism is produced by its Capitalist underpinning.
+On the second account, this is to say that Modernist art, or art that considers itself pure art separate from the Capitalist world must begin to integrate the Marxist worldview and the way in which Modernism is produced by its Capitalist underpinning.

 His concluding remarks are as follows: "He [Karl Marx] knew we must start where we are: psychically naked, stripped of all religious, aesthetic, moral haloes and sentimental veils, thrown back on our individual will and energy, forced to expoit each other and ourselves in order to survive; and yet, in spite of all, thrown together by the same forces that pull us apart, dimly aware of all we might be together, ready to stretch ourselves to grasp new human possibilities, to develop identities and mutual bonds that can help us hold together as the fierce modern air blows hot and cold through us all."